Ishwar C. Harris

-Ishwar C. Harris (इश्वर हर्रिस, اِشور ہارِّس), (born 1943), is a professor of religion whose focus spans Hinduism, Buddhism, and Islam.
-He is considered an expert on the culture and history of India, and is the author of several books and numerous articles on the topic of Eastern religions.
+Ishwar Chandra Harris (ईश्वर हैरिस, اِیْشوَرْ ہیرس) (July 13, 1943 – July 1, 2025), was a professor of religion whose focus spanned Hinduism, Buddhism, and Islam.
+He was considered an expert on the culture and history of India, and is the author of several books and numerous articles on the topic of Eastern religions.
 His works have also dealt with Gandhian philosophy and the Sarvodaya movement.

 Early life and education

-Ishwar Harris was born into a Methodist Christian family in Uttar Pradesh, India on 13 July 1943.
+Ishwar Harris was born into a Methodist Christian family in Uttar Pradesh, India on July 13, 1943.
 In 1961 Harris received his B.A. from the Lucknow Christian College in India.
 This was followed by a M.Div. from the Howard University School of Divinity in 1967, S.T.M. from the Pacific School of Religion in 1969, and a Ph.D. from Claremont Graduate School in 1974.